 Message from Associate Director, Epidemiology and Genomics Research Program

-On behalf of all my colleagues in the Epidemiology and Genomics Research Program (EGRP), we wish you all peace, health, and happiness throughout the holiday season and in the New Year.
-It’s hard to believe January will be the start of a new decade.
-We greatly appreciate all the work that you in the broader scientific community do to advance our shared goals to improve public health and the health of those diagnosed with cancer.
+On behalf of all my colleagues in the Epidemiology and Genomics Research Program (EGRP), we wish you all peace, health, and happiness throughout the New Year.
+This year has been extremely challenging in so many ways due to the pandemic and we greatly appreciate all the work that you in the broader scientific community have achieved to advance our shared goals to improve public health and the health of those diagnosed with cancer.

-We are happy to report that the overall number of funded projects that EGRP oversees increased in fiscal year 2019, as did the number of investigators supported by the Early Stage Investigator mechanism.
+We are happy to report that the overall number of funded projects that EGRP oversees increased in fiscal year 2020, including funding of early-stage investigators.

-In our final newsletter of 2019, we highlight some staffing changes, new funding opportunities our scientific staff have developed, and briefly review our scientific workshops and webinars.
+In our final newsletter of 2020, we highlight some EGRP and DCCPS leadership changes, new funding opportunities our scientific staff have developed, and our scientific workshops and webinars.

 Kathy J. Helzlsouer, M.D., M.H.S.

 Leadership Changes in EGRP and DCCPS

 In January, Dr. Pothur Srinivas joined EGRP as Deputy Associate Director.
 In this role, Dr. Srinivas provides support and expertise in planning, developing, and implementing EGRP’s long-term scientific goals and activities, the annual budget cycle and processes, and enhancing collaborations across the Division of Cancer Control and Population Sciences, NCI, and other NIH Institutes and Centers.

 Dr. Srinivas is involved with NIH’s Nutrition for Precision Health Common Fund Program and he has been involved with NIH’s Strategic Plan for Nutrition Research and the NIH Obesity Research Task Force.
 He is an Associate Editor for Clinical Proteomics.